Raw Story: Reception and criticism

-In 2022, Raw Story won the first place EPPY Award in the category "Best news/political blog (1 million or more unique visitors)" for its opinion piece by Dakota Adams, son of Oath Keepers' founder Stewart Rhodes, titled "How I left the far right".
-The article described how Adams became disillusioned with the anti-government militia group in the later days of the Trump administration.

 In 2009, libertarian journalist Michael Moynihan referred to Raw Story as a "conspiracy-friendly" website.
 In 2016, ad verification company DoubleVerify, which helps advertisers select which types of websites their automated online ads might appear on, created a new category called "Inflammatory Politics & News", one of 75 categories.
 The new category was to include "hardcore conservative and liberal sites", and included rawstory.com as well as several far-right websites.
 A 2018 report by the Oxford Internet Institute categorized Raw Story as one of the "Top 30 Junk News Sources on Twitter."
 Some consider Raw Story a hyperpartisan media outlet.

+A 2022 study published in the journal Discourse & Society by researchers in the UK on the subject of "polysemous terms in news titles" used by way of example the headline of a 2020 Raw Story article which used the vague phrase "cashing in on", which the authors said "could be interpreted both as merely getting financial revenue from a situation or taking advantage of a situation in an unfair way".
+The study was proposing the avoidance of using polysemous terms in news headlines because it could lead to "semi-fake news" due to readers getting their news by scrolling headlines and not actually reading articles.

 Staff

-As of January 2023, Roxanne Cooper was publisher and Dave Levinthal was editor-in-chief.
+As of November 2024, Roxanne Cooper was publisher, Adam Nichols was editor-in-chief, and Brad Reed was managing editor.
 Editorial staff are members of the Washington-Baltimore Newspaper Guild.
-Notable former editorial staff include former Village Voice executive editor Tony Ortega.
+Notable former editorial staff include New York Times senior staff editor Michael Roston, NBC News political reporter Sahil Kapur, and former Village Voice executive editor Tony Ortega.